At the Natural Resources Conservation Service, we have a proud history of supporting America’s farmers, ranchers, and forest landowners.

 As the USDA’s primary private lands conservation agency, we generate, manage, and share the data, technology, and standards that enable partners and policymakers to make decisions informed by objective, reliable science.

 And through one-on-one, personalized advice, we work voluntarily with producers and communities to find the best solutions to meet their unique conservation and business goals.
 By doing so, we help address climate change and ensure the long-term sustainability of American agriculture.
 We’re also focused on the American farmer, especially those underserved by our programs as well as those trying to break into new markets, like organics.
-More on our priorities.

 Rooted in the Dust Bowl

 NRCS was born out of troubled times — the Dust Bowl days of the 1930s.
 Dust storms ravaged the Nation’s farmland, stripping away millions of tons of topsoil and carrying it all the way to the Atlantic Ocean.
 What originally began as the USDA Soil Conservation Service in 1935 is now known as the Natural Resources Conservation Service, a name change that highlights our broader mission of natural resource conservation.
-More on our history.

 Our Work with Producers and Partners